Social media has become a massive part of brand marketing strategy. And managing multiple accounts can be pretty overwhelming.

-Search through their recommended feeds based on industry and interests and explore new content ideas.
+Search their recommended feeds based on industry and interests and explore new content ideas.

 The tool will also give each piece of content a performance engagement ranking.
-This ranking, which is based on Post Planner’s custom algorithms, helps determine whether a post is worth sharing.
+Based on Post Planner’s custom algorithms, this ranking helps determine whether a post is worth sharing.

 Sprout Social is one of the best social media management tools.
-More than 19,000 companies, like the Hyatt and VICE, trust Sprout for:
+More than 30,000 companies, like Glassdoor and Shopify, trust Sprout for:

 - Social media scheduling.